Dunkin’ Jelly Donut

 Calories

-A single jelly donut from Dunkin’ Donuts fast food restaurant has 250 calories.
+There are 250 calories in a single jelly donut from Dunkin’ Donuts fast food restaurant.

 • 90 calories from fat